Forza Horizon 2: Development

 Forza Horizon 2 is the second game in the series to be developed principally by a studio other than Forza Motorsport developer Turn 10 Studios.
 Playground Games, the lead developer for Forza Horizon, focused on the Xbox One version, using the graphics engine from Forza Motorsport 5 as their starting point.
 While the engine is capable of displaying content 1080p and 60 frames-per-second, the game was locked at 1080p and 30 frames-per-second, which was deemed necessary because of the game's open-world nature.
 According to creative director Ralph Fulton, "one of the big technical challenges that we had to face was making sure that we could stream in a world that is next-gen beautiful, but fast enough to keep up with the fastest car."

+A Car racing against a Helicopter in a showcase event exclusive to the Xbox 360 version of the game.

 Sumo Digital took the lead for the Xbox 360 version, starting from the original Forza Horizon graphics engine.
 As with the original game, Turn 10 Studios provided support to the primary developers.
 The Xbox 360 version does not include the weather system such as rain or "drivatar" A.I. found in the more-powerful Xbox One version, and also omits tuning and the free-roam open-world (as very few barriers can be broken through and crossed), with Playground Games calling the two versions "different games".

 Many cars carry over from the original Forza Horizon, while many new cars, such as the 1970 Chevrolet Camaro, have been added to the game.